NEET PG Test-Taking Strategy: How to Attempt 180 Questions Under +4/−1

 After your first 3-5 full-length mock tests, review your time usage data:

-Are you finishing all 200 questions, or running out of time with 15-20 questions unattempted?
+Are you finishing all 180 questions — and clearing each section before it locks — or running out of time with questions still blank when a section closes?

 Is your accuracy in the first 50 questions significantly higher than in the last 50?
 (A 10-15% drop indicates stamina and fatigue — more 3.5-hour mock sessions are needed.)